EkanshSingh401/RationalOA/README.md

 Ingestion → extraction → validation → human review → downstream output, for a tax preparation firm receiving W-2s from clients.

-**Status: design agreed, implementation not started.** This README is the spec.
+This README is the spec.
 Everything below is a decision I made and can defend; "Open questions" at the bottom lists what I would change my mind about given real data.